-If, in the normal round of admissions to the reception class, you have named (a) school(s) outside Croydon, you must check the relevant local authority’s arrangements to be placed onto their waiting list.
+If, in the normal round of admissions to the reception class, you have named schools outside Croydon, you must check the relevant local council arrangements to be placed on its waiting list.

 Parents who receive an offer at their first preference school can only make requests for their child to be added to the waiting list for lower preference schools in exceptional circumstances.
 Any change in circumstances must be supported with relevant evidence.